dmanias/robot-cleaner/README.md

 - Layered architecture for better separation of concerns
 - Comprehensive testing with JUnit and Mockito
 - Logging with SLF4J and Logback
-- Security measures including input validation, CORS configuration, and rate limiting
+- Basic security measures including:
+    - Input validation
+    - CORS configuration
+    - Rate limiting

 For more details on the architectural decisions, refer to the project documentation.